 - Mint sprigs

-- Place lime juice, rum and lime juice in tall glass.
+- Place lime juice, rum and sugar syrup in tall glass.
 Use a muddler (Note 4) to bruise the mint to release flavour.

 - Fill glass with ice, pour over rum and soda water, then stir.

 - Garnish with lime slice and mint leaves.
 Serve immediately!